Abhishek10487/Top-80_SQL_Query/README.md

 ---

-# 9️⃣ Employees Earning More Than Their Managers
+# 9️⃣ Employees Earning More Than Managers

 ```sql
 SELECT e.emp_id,